curvefi/brownie-tutorial/lesson-02-installation/bus-station/README.md

 Our first destination will be to the gas station to fill up.
 It's not sexy, there's nobody in swimsuits yet.

-Nobody will get anything for taking the frst bus trip, except a receipt that proves they were on the first party bus.
+Nobody will get anything for taking the first bus trip, except a receipt that proves they were on the first party bus.
 It's not much, but at least you can prove you had a fun time.

-If the bus successfully makes its frst trip, we'll have a proof of concept.
+If the bus successfully makes its first trip, we'll have a proof of concept.
 We'll use the funds to set up infrastructure to build the bus station.
 This means...

 ## License